European Historic Houses

 The association is responsible for tours, exhibitions, cultural activities such as music and theatre, film shoots and a hundred other ways of raising funds.
 The money raised is used exclusively for the upkeep and restoration of the château, and it also aims to highlight the history of the monument and its owners.

-Kiplin Hall & Gardens (UK, Historic Houses Association)
+Kiplin Hall & Gardens (UK, HHA)

 Interview with Samantha Jennings, marketing manager :